tiangolo/docker-with-compose/README.md

 And it's also not possible to run `docker` commands directly, e.g. `docker login -u ci-user -p $CI_JOB_TOKEN $CI_REGISTRY`.

-This image allows running arbitrary commands like Bash scripts, `docker` commands and also Docker Compose commands like `docker-compose build` and `docker-compose push`.
+This image allows running arbitrary commands like shell scripts, `docker` commands and also Docker Compose commands like `docker-compose build` and `docker-compose push`.

 As several Continuous Integration systems allow doing previous steps, like installing packages before running the actual main script, those steps could be used to install Docker Compose.
 But by downloading and installing Docker Compose every time, the builds would be slower.